FonixArdent/Git-Progress/README.md

 ## 🌐 Important information

 - Your GitHub Token is stored on your desktop so no worry if you have any issue feel free to tell me that
+- That project it's not inspired from an tutorial a mix of some ideas some help from chat GPT and commentes are made automatically by an IA fonction and everything is my own work with some IA Help

 ---